paven/BitcoinHorizon/steps.md

 # Feature: Prediction Resolution

-- [/] "The guess is resolved when the price changes and at least 60 seconds have passed since the guess was made"
+- [x] "The guess is resolved when the price changes and at least 60 seconds have passed since the guess was made"
-- [/] "If the guess is correct (up = price went higher, down = price went lower), the user gets 1 point added to their score"
+- [x] "If the guess is correct (up = price went higher, down = price went lower), the user gets 1 point added to their score"
-- [/] "If the guess is incorrect, the user loses 1 point"
+- [x] "If the guess is incorrect, the user loses 1 point"
-- [/] "The guesses should be resolved fairly using BTC price data from any available 3rd party API"
+- [x] "The guesses should be resolved fairly using BTC price data from any available 3rd party API"
 - [x] Implement guess-evaluator module
-- [x] Write tests for guess-evaluator
+- [/] Write tests for guess-evaluator

 # Feature: Project Deliverables